lriobo/ADMeth/README.md

     |───────────────── stats/         # figures and tables summarizing the statistical analysis of rec scores and betas
     |───────────────── functional/    # figures and .csv files summarizing the functional analysis
     |───────────────── summary/       # .html file with the summary of all the results
-    ├── models/                       # PUT HERE THE DOWNLOADED MODEL FROM ZENODO ├── pyproject.toml                # package metadata
+    ├── models/                       # PUT HERE THE UNZIPPED heavymodelv1 FOLDER FROM ZENODO ├── pyproject.toml                # package metadata
     ├── requirements.txt              # dependencies
     └── README.md